i2tResearch/APLocator/README.md

     There is not a package for this command.
 The script runs it directly, stores the output on a temporary file and then retrieves the content of the file.

-4. Build a dictionary with the results.
+4. Builds a dictionary with the results.
-5. Serialize the dictionary to a json string and saves it to a file.
+5. Serializes the dictionary to a json string and saves it to a file.

 ## Run